|Monday, June 16th 2014

 After the heat races:

-Larry Wight led all but one lap on his way to a heat win and talked about changes they made.
+Larry Wight ran the inside lane on his way to a heat win and had some dinner before the feature.

 After the feature races: